 Spill Management.

-Spill operations for fish passage are defined in the Fish Operations Plan (FOP), which is included in the Fish Passage Plan as Appendix E. Spill at Little Goose will be distributed in spill patterns defined in Table LGS-8 through LGS-10.
+Spill operations for fish passage (spring spill, summer spill, and fall/winter surface spill) are defined in the Fish Operations Plan (FOP), which is included in the Fish Passage Plan as Appendix E. Spill at Little Goose will be distributed in spill patterns defined in Table LGS-8 through LGS-10.

-Surface Spill for Adult Steelhead Overshoots.
-Surface spill will be implemented at John Day, McNary, and the four lower Snake River dams as described in the FOP (Appendix E) and summarized below in section 2.2.2.1 to provide non-powerhouse downstream passage for adult steelhead that overshoot natal tributaries prior to spawning or that strive to repeat a subsequent reproduction cycle (iteroparity).
-This operation was first implemented in fall of 2020 at McNary and the four lower Snake projects March 1–30 and October 1–November 15 for 4 hours in the morning, 3 non-consecutive days a week, pursuant to terms and conditions in the 2020 NOAA Fisheries Columbia River System (CRS) Biological Opinion.
-This operation is also considered in the 2020 USFWS CRS Biological Opinion as a means of providing safe and effective downstream passage for adult steelhead and other fish.

-Starting in 2024, this operation will be expanded pursuant to the “U.S. Government Commitments in Support of the Columbia Basin Restoration Initiative”, as included in the 2023 Memorandum of Understanding (MOU).
-Details of this operation are defined in the FOP (Appendix E) and summarized below and in Table LGS-1:

-March 1 – 20: ASW in high crest for 4 hours in the morning, 7 days/week.

-March 21 – April 2: ASW in high crest 24 hours/day, 7 days/week.

-September 1–November 15: ASW in high crest 4 hours in the morning, 7 days/week.

 Involuntary spill is the result of river flow above powerhouse capacity, insufficient load (lack of load), turbine unit outages (forced or scheduled), or failure of a key component of the juvenile fish passage facility which forces spill to provide juvenile fish passage.

 Total dissolved gas (TDG) is monitored at Little Goose Dam during the periods defined in Table LGS-1, pursuant to the Corps’ annual TDG Management Plan and current Dissolved Gas Monitoring Plan of Action.